AndreyShiltsin/BrainMaze/README.md

 # BrainMaze
 In this research project, we will try to create a model that will allow you to pass the maze with your mind.
-We will try to generalize the detection of the P300 potential so as not to retrain the model for each new person
+Our main idea is to generalize the detection of the P300 potential so as not to retrain the model for each new person.

 **the project is under development**